vck9521/ai-qe-assistant/README.md

 ## Description
 Kiwi the QE is an intelligent assistant designed to streamline the software testing process by automating the creation of test cases and providing expert feedback on existing ones.
 This tool ensures that your test cases are thorough, accurate, and aligned with best practices.
+Powered by OpenAI, gpt-4o.

 ## Setup
 ```